By Luan Cutti, Tiago Edu Kaspary, Gabriele Casarotto and Gerarda Beatriz Pinto da Silva (UFRGS)

 produce more than 200 seeds

 800 thousand seeds, respectively.
-These

-seeds are light and have “papus”,
+These seeds are lightweight and feature “papus”,

 structure that allows it to be spread by wind over long distances.
 This feature